Delta says Atlanta power outage triggered computer system freeze

-BERLIN (Reuters) - A widespread computer problem that hit Delta Air Lines (DAL.N) on Monday was caused by a power outage in Atlanta, the airline said in a statement.
+BERLIN, Aug 8 (Reuters) - A widespread computer problem that hit Delta Air Lines on Monday was caused by a power outage in Atlanta, the airline said in a statement.

 The outage meant flights worldwide were being delayed and airport screens and Delta's website were not showing updated flight status information.